TheHive-Project/CortexDocs/analyzer_requirements.md

 No configuration is needed.
 It can be used out of the box.

 ### Team Cymru MHR
-This analyzer allows you to submit a file hash to [Team Cymru's Malware Hash Registrt](https://www.team-cymru.com/mhr.html), and return an evaluation (detection percentage)
+This analyzer allows you to submit a file hash to [Team Cymru's Malware Hash Registry](https://www.team-cymru.com/mhr.html), and return an evaluation (detection percentage).

 The analyzer comes in only one flavor called `HashLookup`.